Kidney transplants (children)

 Your costs in Original Medicare

-- Inpatient hospital services — Part A usually pays for these services after you pay a one-time yearly deductible.
+- Inpatient hospital services — Part A usually pays for these services after you pay a deductible.

 - If your child has other insurance, your costs may be different.